mli/new-docs/Rsite/source/tutorial/CustomLossGluon.md

 ![png](CustomLossGluon2.png)

-### Common Pitfalls with custom loss functions
+### Common pitfalls with custom loss functions

 When customizing loss functions, we may encounter certain pitfalls.
 If the loss is not decreasing as expected or if forward/backward pass is crashing, then one should check the following:

-#### Activation function in the last layer:
+#### Activation function in the last layer
 Verify whether the last network layer uses the correct activation function: for instance in binary classification tasks we need to apply a sigmoid on the output data.
 If we use this activation in the last layer and define a loss function like Gluon's SigmoidBinaryCrossEntropy, we would basically apply sigmoid twice and the loss would not converge as expected.
-If we don't define any activation function, Gluon will per default apply ```relu```.
+If we don't define any activation function, Gluon will per default apply a linear activation.

-####  Intermediate loss values:
+####  Intermediate loss values
-In our example, we computed the square root of squared distances between 2 images: ```F.sqrt(distances_squared)```.
+In our example, we computed the square root of squared distances between 2 images: `F.sqrt(distances_squared)`.
 If images are very similar we take the sqare root of a value close to 0, which can lead to *NaN* values.
-Adding a small epsilon to ```distances_squared``` avoids this problem.
+Adding a small epsilon to `distances_squared avoids this problem.

-#### Shape of intermediate loss vectors:
+#### Shape of intermediate loss vectors
-Computations like ```F.sum``` collapse dimensions and this could have side effects.
-In most cases having the wrong shape will lead to an error, as soon as we compare data with labels.
+In most cases having the wrong tensor shape will lead to an error, as soon as we compare data with labels.
 But in some cases, we may be able to normally run the training, but it does not converge.
-For instance, if we don't set ```keepdims=True``` in our customized loss function, the example will run fine but not converge.
+For instance, if we don't set `keepdims=True` in our customized loss function, the shape of the tensor changes.
+The example still runs fine but does not converge.

+If you encounter a similar problem, then it is useful to check the tensor shape after each computation step in the loss function.

 #### Differentiable
 Backprogration requires the loss function to be differentiable.
 If the customized loss function cannot be differentiated the backward pass will crash.